 The LEAP initiative, therefore, followed a community-engaged approach (Strand, Marullo, Cutforth, Stoecker, & Donohue, 2003).
 Drawing from the Carnegie Foundation for the Advancement of Teaching and Learning definition, we define community engagement as the "collaboration between institutions of higher education and their larger communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity" (n.d., para.
 1).

-This means that the LEAP team is made up of community and university partners and values and incorporates the diverse knowledge, resources, and expertise of partners supporting health and wellness in Guilford County.
+The LEAP team is made up of community and university partners who value and incorporate the diverse knowledge, resources, and expertise of partners supporting and enacting health and wellness in Guilford County.

 The intent for the work to be mutually beneficial means that partners are involved because they think the work and outcomes will advance the mission and goals of the groups and organizations they represent.
 This community-engaged approach is important because it allows all partners to gain insights as well as serves to further build capacity of partners through increased understanding of the issue and the skills, knowledge, and resources that various partners can provide.

 In addition to community-engaged principles and approaches that tend to describe the relationship of universities to community initiatives specifically, LEAP also looked to principles and best practices used in collective impact (see Kania & Kramer, 2011).
 Collective impact is an approach to "moving the needle" on key community priorities through large-scale, collective action among diverse stakeholders across a community.
 The collective impact research shows that successful initiatives "typically have five conditions that together produce true alignment and lead to powerful results: a common agenda, shared measurement systems, mutually reinforcing activities, continuous communication, and backbone support organizations" (Kania & Kramer, 2011, p.
 39).
-Examples of collective impact include Shape Up Somerville (Somerville, MA) and STRIVE

-(Cincinnati, OH), which focus on improving health and education, respectively.
+Examples of collective impact include Shape Up Somerville (Somerville, MA) and STRIVE (Cincinnati, OH), which focus on improving health and education, respectively.

 Although the core research team drew from best practices informed by collective impact models, LEAP itself is not expressly a collective impact initiative.
 Rather, the focus of LEAP's initial 18-month effort was to provide a preliminary structure that could clarify the data needs with the community partners who presented the problem, support connections among partners, and begin the process of identifying a common agenda about indicators for healthy eating and physical activity in Guilford County.
-In this way, LEAP concentrated less on developing programs and more on the challenges of collecting regular and routine data.
-Our early conversations with community representatives from nonprofits demonstrated their desire that LEAP not yet focus on asking programs to align activities, but rather to focus efforts on creating primary, communitywide data that could later be used by communityserving organizations.
+In this way, LEAP concentrated not on developing programs, but rather on the availability of routinely collected data.
+Our early conversations with community representatives from nonprofits demonstrated their desire that LEAP not yet focus on asking programs to align activities, but rather to focus efforts on creating primary, community-wide indicator focus areas to identify meaningful data that could later be used by community-serving organizations.
 Therefore, drawing from the collective impact framework, LEAP understands the importance of establishing common goals and common indicators, with the understanding that data is a key component of creating community change, given "you can't change what you don't know about."
+We also drew on the importance of a "backbone" structure to help connect and convene community conversations.
 Guilford County is program rich yet challenged by both real and perceived gaps in data-especially as they relate to timely, detailed, and accurate information about the health of our residents.
 Good data helps us set goals and track progress.